azemitis/image-generator/README.md

 The application follows PHP OOP principles and utilizes the Twig templating engine, with Tailwind CSS for styling.

 The application requires PHP 7.4 and performs image processing tasks such as converting images to a predefined size and making them transparent.
-Due to the intensive image processing, it is advised to use caching for better performance.
+Due to the intensive image processing, caching is added for better performance.

 Installation: